J. T. Brown (ice hockey)

-Joshua Thomas Brown (born July 2, 1990) is an American former professional ice hockey right winger.
-He is the current TV analyst for the Seattle Kraken at Root Sports Northwest.
+Joshua Thomas Brown (born July 2, 1990) is an American former professional ice hockey right winger who played for the Tampa Bay Lightning, Anaheim Ducks and Minnesota Wild.
+He is a TV analyst for the Seattle Kraken.

 Playing career

 Collegiate

 Brown attended the University of Minnesota Duluth after playing junior hockey in the United States Hockey League (USHL) with the Waterloo Black Hawks.
-In 2011, he was named the Most Outstanding Player award at the 2011 Frozen Four national championship with the Bulldogs ice hockey team, winning the National Championship.
+In 2011, he was named the Most Outstanding Player after winning the 2011 Frozen Four national championship with the Bulldogs.

 Professional

 Tampa Bay Lightning

-Undrafted in the NHL, Brown signed a two-year, entry level contract with the Tampa Bay Lightning on March 28, 2012.
+Undrafted in the NHL, Brown signed a two-year, entry-level contract with the Tampa Bay Lightning on March 28, 2012.
 Upon signing with Tampa Bay, Lightning General Manager Steve Yzerman said, "I'm anxious to see him play."
 On March 31, 2012, Brown made his NHL debut in Tampa Bay's 3–2 overtime victory against the Winnipeg Jets.
 On April 7, he recorded his first career NHL assist in a 4–3 overtime win, also coming against the Winnipeg Jets.

 On September 9, 2012, the Tampa Bay Lightning assigned Brown, as well as 17 other players, to the Syracuse Crunch of the American Hockey League (AHL), their top minor league affiliate.
 This was done in part due to the ongoing 2012–13 NHL lockout that cancelled the first half of the 2012–13 season until late January.
 On December 28, 2012, Brown sustained a shoulder injury in a 4–2 Crunch victory over the Norfolk Admirals.
 Prior to the injury, Brown had six goals, 17 points and four penalty minutes in 26 games for Syracuse.
 It was revealed later in the day that Brown had suffered a broken collarbone, which required surgery to repair.
 Although expected to compete for a roster spot with the Lightning once NHL play resumed, the injury was expected to sideline him for six-to-eight weeks.

 On July 7, 2013, Tampa Bay announced that they had re-signed Brown to a one-year, two-way contract.
 At the end of the season, Brown had skated in 51 games with the Crunch, recording 10 goals and 28 points to go along with 27 penalty minutes.
 Additionally, he played in 18 Calder Cup playoff games with Syracuse, registering four goals and nine points to go along with 18 penalty minutes.